A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Setup and Specification

 \subsection{Data Collection}

-Using the experiment devices mentioned in Sec. \ref{sec3.1}, we collected 9000 data points, as depicted in Figure \ref{fig4}-(A) and (B), and the working space length of the MSRA end on the x, y, and z axis are about 0.99, 0.99, and 0.49 m.
-Instead of a purely random motor babbling strategy, we actuate the MSRA in different patterns, as illustrated in Figure \ref{fig4}-(C).
+When collecting data from MSRA, the purely motor babbling strategy applied in most neural network works \cite{23ZCb} may result in data samples confined to a limited space.
+To explore a larger area and reach the boundaries of the MSRA working space, all modules must bend in the same direction.
+However, this scenario is rare when module actuations are independent and random by the purely motor babbling strategy, especially with the increase of the module number.
+In this case, we utilize a data collection strategy specifically for MSRA following \cite{24ZCza}, as shown in Fig. \ref{fig3}(B).
 All the modules are actuated with the same random action sequence $a_{I}$ in the first one-third period.
-Then, in the second one-third period, the first and second modules are actuated with the same random action sequence $a_{I}$ while the end module is actuated by a different action sequence $a_{III}$.
+Then, in the second one-third period, the base and middle modules are actuated with the same random action sequence $a_{I}$ while the end module is actuated by a different action sequence $a_{III}$.
 In the final one-third period, all these modules are actuated by different random action sequences $a_{I}, a_{II}, a_{III}$.
+Leveraging our data collection strategy, the MSRA can reach the working space edge in the beginning while exploring different configuration combinations after that.

-This data collection approach specifically for MSRAs is proposed in \cite{24ZCza} and has demonstrated that it can explore a larger working space in the 3D space and varied module configuration combinations.
+Using the experiment devices mentioned in Sec. \ref{sec2.1}, we collected 9000 data points, as depicted in Fig. \ref{fig3}(A), and the working space length of the MSRA end on the x, y, and z axis are about 0.92 m, 0.92 m, and 0.39 m.
+Meanwhile, the samples collected by the pure motor babbling strategy are constrained in a $0.87m\times 0.87m\times 0.34m$ space, which is smaller than ours.
+This data collection approach specifically for MSRAs has demonstrated that it can explore a larger working space and variegated module configuration combinations both on our robot and in \cite{24ZCza}.

-We compare the real module configurations collected by the optical tracking system (ground truth) and the configurations estimated by encoder feedback following Equation \ref{eq3_2}.
-The estimation errors of the base, middle, and end modules are 7.02$^{\circ}$, 8.07$^{\circ}$, and 12.77$^{\circ}$, respectively.
-An example of a comparison of the ground truth and estimated module bending angles during dynamic motion is shown in Figure \ref{fig5}.
-The increase in error along the module sequence could be attributed to gravity, hysteresis, and friction between the cables and modules.
-In this work, instead of using the optical tracking system as the configuration sensor, we aim to achieve state control even under the inaccurate configuration estimation.
-Such an implementation endows the MSRA with a tracking ability that relies only on internal sensing feedback instead of costly external sensing systems like optical and electromagnetic tracking systems.
-Internal sensing correction may be included in future work.
+Based on the collected data, we compare the real module configurations collected by the optical tracking system (ground truth) and the configurations estimated by encoder feedback following Equation \ref{eq3_2}.
+The average estimation errors of the base, middle, and end modules are 2.6$^{\circ}$, 5.1$^{\circ}$, 8.9$^{\circ}$, and the maximal errors are 8.8$^{\circ}$, 19.6$^{\circ}$, 36.3$^{\circ}$, respectively.
+By taking the middle module as an example, the comparison of the ground truth and estimated module bending angles during dynamic motion is shown in Fig. \ref{fig4}.
+The increase in error along the module sequence could be attributed to gravity, cable slack, and friction between the cables and modules.